The pricing of domain names is part art, part science. Some of the factors that we consider include:

 - How long it takes you to make payment.

 - The type of domain name transfer we need to use.
 If transferring a name between accounts at the same registrar, this can be completed quickly (less than 1 hour).
-If transferring between accounts at different registrars, then a more involve transfer process is required that takes 5-7 days.
+If transferring between accounts at different registrars, then a more involved transfer process is required which can take up to 5-7 days.
+That said, an increasing number of registrars are offering an accelerated transfer procedure that can be completed more quickly - sometimes in an hour or less.

 The fastest transactions can be completed within a few hours.
 Longer transactions can take 7-10 days.
 If speed is important to you, please let us know and we can advise how to get things done quickly.

-Escrow.com is a well respected, independent party company that acts as an escrow agent to coordinate the domain purchase and transfer.
-Having Escrow.com involved helps to make certain that your purchase is completely safe and secure.
+Escrow.com is a well respected, independent company that acts as an escrow agent to coordinate the domain purchase and transfer.
+Having Escrow.com involved helps to make certain that your purchase is completely safely and securely.

 Escrow.com's job has two main parts.